-Often both gold coins and gold jewelry items are alloyed with base metal or other precious metals to give less pure gold coins and or gold jewelry items more strength, resistance to warping, or potential breakage.
+Often both gold coins and gold jewelry items are alloyed with base metals or other precious metals.
+Partly done so to give less pure gold coins and or gold jewelry items more strength, resistance to warping, or potential breakage.

 Any non-pure gold coin over time will have toning or some slight luster tarnish given that popularly mixed alloy metals like copper and silver do this by their elemental nature.
 No gold gets destroyed in the toning or tarnish, and the reflection of impure gold coins will not fade as drastically as pure silver coins often do.

-The same holds true for any gold jewelry piece that is not made with .999 fine gold purity.
-Often most gold jewelry pieces are not made with 24k gold since gold is very malleable and soft in nature.
+The same holds for any gold jewelry piece that does not get made with .999 fine gold purity.
+Often most gold jewelry pieces are not made with 24k gold since gold is very malleable and soft.

 Most fine gold jewelers suggest some lukewarm water, some Dawn dish soap, a few drops of ammonia, and a soft brush is all one needs to safely clean tarnish off of non-fine gold jewelry.